AFTER THE CIVIL WAR, BLACK POLITICAL POWER ROSE ACROSS THE SOUTH.

 The Precedent is an ongoing initiative that examines how Mississippi’s leaders used the Mississippi Plan of 1875 to overthrow Reconstruction, crush Black political power, and set the terms of Jim Crow.
 It re-frames state and national history by placing this campaign of violence, lawmaking, and disenfranchisement at the center of how we understand voting rights and political power today.

-The trailer above drops you inside the lived reality of 1875.
-The animation series below further unpacks how that reality was engineered.
+Our animation series unpacks how that reality was engineered.
 Each short episode walks through a specific move of the Mississippi Plan, from the end of the Civil War and Black political gains to the campaign of terror, the Clinton Massacre, and the laws that locked in one-party rule.

 Episode 2